Preparing your research degree thesis for submission to Spiral

 Your thesis should be submitted in PDF format and all fonts used must be embedded within the PDF file.

-See Creating your PDF for instructions for your operating system.
+See Creating your PDF/A for instructions for your operating system.

 How do I get help?